codeNameAtlas/codeNameAtlas.github.io/_posts/2019-8-27-Parsing-JS-Compilation-Performance.md

 - Use an open source tool like [Webpage Test](http://www.webpagetest.org/) to get a high level measurement of certain metrics (*Load Time, First Byte, Start Render, Speed Index, Requests*) for your site.

 **Congratulations!** You just finished part two on Parsing, JavaScript, and Compilation Performance!
-Next, were going to take a deep dive into [Rendering Performance]() considerations, complete with suggestions for addressing each.

 Any questions about Performance?
 Feel free to reach out.
 I regularly work with customers and engineers to remove their technical hurdles 🙂